itsmattking/Togo/README.md

 # Introducing Togo

 Togo is a CMS framework.
-It also includes a simple web framework based on Rack that can be used to make micro-webapps (similar to Sinatra).
-However the goal of Togo is to be a modular system that can be used with any Ruby ORM framework, giving you a complete CMS system for free.
+The goal of Togo is to be a modular system that can be used with any Ruby ORM framework, giving you a complete CMS right out of the box.

 ## Installation